vsClojure/vsClojure/README.txt

 Running:

 	1.)
-Download or build ClojureCLR (http://github.com/richhickey/clojure-clr).
+Build vsClojure.
 	2.)
-Build vsClojure.
+Install the VSIX created from the build.
 	3.)
-Run vsClojure from Visual Studio.
+Restart Visual Studio.
 	4.)
-Add a new Clojure project.
+Create a new Clojure project.
-	5.)
-Set the path to ClojureCLR in the project properties.

 License: